 git commit -m “Brief description of changes”

 When you’re done working locally and ready to push online for others to use, follow the steps below.
-Step 1 will push your forked project, while step 2 will request the original project owner(s) to merge your code with the original.
+It’s worth mentioning one more time to make sure all tests pass.
+I strongly discourage pushing code where any tests fail.